Free from Violence – First Action Plan 2018–2021; and building the capacity of diverse communities

 What is next?

-- A Monitoring and Evaluation Framework is under development to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities, that is founded on the Free from Violence Outcomes Framework and provides clear and transparent information about progress.
-To account for the diversity, scope and complexity of actions and initiatives under the First Action Plan, this is an iterative and multifaceted process.
+- Respect Victoria is developing a Monitoring and Evaluation Framework to support the Victorian Government and partners to guide monitoring, evaluation and reporting activities.
+This is founded on the Free from violence Outcomes Framework and will provide clear and transparent information about program effectiveness, accounting for the diversity, scope and complexity of initiatives under the First Action Plan.

 - Release in the first half of 2021 of a Prevention of Family Violence Data Platform providing access to data and analysis of some 87 discrete measures relating to drivers, risk factors and prevalence of family violence in all forms.

 - Finalise development of a Research Agenda for Prevention of Family Violence.

 - The Free from Violence First Action Plan 2018-2021 is the first in a three-staged approach to delivering a ten-year Free from violence Strategy.
 The Second Action Plan is currently being developed and is scheduled to be released in late 2021.
 It will focus on strengthening whole-of-community efforts and actions through the scale up of prevention activity in key settings and sectors.

 - The Supporting Multicultural and Faith Communities to Prevent Violence Against Women 2021 Grant Program was launched in August 2021.
 This grant program supports 33 organisations over three years to June 2024 to build the capacity of multicultural and faith communities to address family violence and all forms of violence against women through innovative, culturally appropriate and tailored primary prevention and early intervention projects.

 - The Free from violence Strategy provides a framework for delivering primary prevention initiatives that address the gendered drivers of family violence and violence against women.